We work in service and support with 30 curbside communities (aka homeless encampments)

 We have, maintain or build personal relationships with our displaced friends, families, neighbors and community.

 We engage in direct action.
-We see that for curbside communities there is a thin line between survival and direct action.
+We see that for curbside communities there is a thin line between survival, the right to exist and direct action.
 We assert that curbside communities have far more to lose in a direct action than housed communities.
-We believe it is the duty of our housed folks to join our curbside brothers and sisters.
+We believe it is the duty of our housed folks to join our curbside brothers and sisters on the direct action frontline.

-We are funded primarily thru in-kind donations, community donations, monthly patrons, anonymous donors, and occasionally small grants.
+We are fueled thru volunteers, in-kind donations, community donations, monthly patrons, anonymous donors, and occasionally small grants.